filecash/filecash-docs/docs/get-started/lotus/README.md

 It is written in [Go](https://golang.org) and it is actually a suite of command-line applications:

-- Lotus Node (`lotus`): a Filecoin Node: validates network transactions, manages a FIL wallet, can perform storage and retrieval deals.
+- Lotus Node (`lotus`): a Filecash Node: validates network transactions, manages a FIL wallet, can perform storage and retrieval deals.
-- Lotus Miner (`lotus-miner`): a Filecoin miner.
+- Lotus Miner (`lotus-miner`): a Filecash miner.
 See the the respective [Lotus Miner](../../mine/lotus/) section in the [Mine](../../mine/) documentation.
 - Lotus Worker (`lotus-worker`): a worker that assists miners to perform mining-related tasks.
 See its respective [guide](../../mine/lotus/seal-workers) for more information.

 The installation instructions are common to all three, but this section just focuses on getting started with the **Lotus Node**: installing, launching, syncing the chain and managing a Lotus wallet.
 Documentation on how to make storage deals using Lotus is available in the [store](../../store/lotus/README.md) section.
 Additional documentation is also available for [miners](../../mine/lotus/) and [developers](../../build/lotus/)!